Skip to main content Skip to navigation

 We invite all researchers and scholars from across the University of Warwick and beyond to send us data sets which they have used or are planning to use for interpretative research.

-Please use the form below to submit your data set by DATE.
+Please use the form below to submit your data set by June 19.
 We welcome links to descriptions of data sets as well as data files themselves.

 Once we have received your data sets, the Curating Data Cultures teamLink opens in a new window will review all submissions to evaluate their potential challenges for open interpretative research.

-Next we will select up to 5 data sets for in-depth case study.
-We will work with you, qualitative researchers at Warwick, to identify concrete strategies of data curation that can help you realise the benefits of your data for open inquiry.
+Next, we will select up to 5 data sets for an in-depth case study.
+We will work with you, qualitative researchers at Warwick, to identify concrete data curation strategies that can help you realise the benefits of your data for open inquiry.

-All participants will receive feed-back by Date X as well as notification as to whether their project was selected for a follow-up case study.
+All participants will receive feedback by mid-June and be notified whether their project was selected for a follow-up case study.

 Funded by the University of Warwick's Enhancing Research Cultures FundLink opens in a new window